cdp1337/1pass2keepassx/README.md

 ## Requirements

 * Ruby 1.9 or greater
+* ruby-builder _Ruby library to facilitate programatic generation of XML markup_
 * A CSV export containing your passwords
 * Some minimal knowledge of the command line, _(but you're running Linux anyway, right ;) )_